NordicWayInterchange/interchange/demo/single-node/README.md

 of the actual [endpoint](../../GLOSSARY.md#endpoint) to publish messages on.

 ### Register a Subscription

+If you already registered a subscription using the portal, you can skip this section.

 In order to see messages flowing through the system, we can create a [Subscription](../../GLOSSARY.md#subscription) to the data stream, and listen to the associated queue.
 The file `sub_king_olav_denm_no.json` declares a Subscription to listen for messages using the [publicationId](../../GLOSSARY.md#publicationid) of `NO00000-pub-1`